-A good practice in software development is to delegate as much heavy work as possible to background jobs to avoid blocking the main execution of your application that can be a web app, mobile app, or desktop.
+Good practice in software development is to delegate as much heavy work as possible to background jobs to avoid blocking the main execution of your application that can be a web app, mobile app, or desktop.

 Send email notifications it’s the typical scenario where you should execute it in background.

 - Push notifications

 Some platforms offer cheaper CPU running in background so you can save money in addition to user experience.